Pearl Street Films

 Pearl Street Films was an American film and television production company based at Warner Bros.
 Studios.

 History

-Matt Damon and Ben Affleck established the company, and Jennifer Todd became a president in October 2012.
+Ben Affleck and Matt Damon established the company, and Jennifer Todd became a president in October 2012.

 In March 2018, the company announced that it would adopt inclusion riders for all future projects.

-It was dissolved in November 2022 as Affleck and Damon focused on founding their independent production company called "Artists Equity".
+The company was dissolved in November 2022 as Affleck and Damon focused on founding their independent production company, Artists Equity.